IBM Support

 Connection from the Navigator to the IBM i endpoint node

-IBM Navigator is designed to provide a single pane where you can monitor and managed many IBM i endpoint nodes.
+IBM Navigator is designed to provide a single pane where you can monitor and manage many IBM i endpoint nodes.
 The IBM Navigator leverages the Java toolbox to establish the connection between the Navigator application and each endpoint.
 Each request is handled on the endpoint IBM i by the IBM i Host servers.
 The Host servers on each endpoint you want to enable with encryption must be configured with a Digital certificate, in order for an encrypted connection to be made between the Navigator application and the IBM i endpoint.
-Details on how to configure a digital certificate for the host servers can found at: Enable Encryption for IBM i Host Server
+Details on how to configure a Digital certificate for the Host servers can found at: Enable Encryption for IBM i Host Server.

 To Establish an encrypted connection, under the Serviceability menu click Connection Properties.